Made from a sturdy flame-resistant (FR) material, the best pants for welding will repel or self-extinguish red-hot sparks and molten spatter.

 100% wool is the most naturally flame-resistant fabric, but it is expensive and uncomfortably warm.

-The best welding pants are made of 100% cotton, or a high-percentage (88-90%) cotton blend that’s chemically treated with fire retardant.
-Fabric weights of 9 to 14 ounces per square yard are common as heavier materials are naturally more resistant to burning.
+The best welding pants are made of 100% cotton, or a high percentage (88-98%) cotton blend that’s chemically treated with fire-retardant.
+Fabric weights of 9 to 14 ounces per square yard are common, as these heavier materials are naturally more resistant to burning.

 “Work clothing must also stop ultraviolet light from passing through it.
 This is accomplished if the material chosen is a dark color, thick, and tightly woven.”L. Jeffus “Welding Principles and Applications” (8th Edition, p.
 24)